cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/workloads/networkpolicy/README.md

 A networkpolicy can come in various shapes and sizes.
 Allow traffic from a specific namespace, Deny traffic from a specific pod IP, Deny all traffic, ...
 Hence we have come up with a few test cases which try to cover most of them.
 They are as follows.

+### Case 1

+- 500 namespaces
+- 20 pods in each namespace.
+Each pod acts as a server and a client
+- Default deny networkpolicy is applied first that blocks traffic to any test namespace
+- 3 network policies in each namespace that allows traffic from the same namespace and two other namespaces using namespace selectors

 ### Case 2

 - 5 namespaces